II Samuel: David Becomes King in Hebron

 The Book of II Samuel contains twenty-four chapters, it is probable that David wrote it because it only contains his life, and it was first addressed to Israel.
 The timeline for these events took place approximately 1056 BC to 1017 BC.
 The purpose of the book was to record David’s forty year reign as king and how God dealt with him and all His people during that time.
 What we are to learn from the book is that God carries out His plan through those who are obedient to Him despite their occasional mishaps, [2 Samuel 22:7 In my distress I called upon the LORD, and cried to my God: and he did hear my voice out of his temple, and my cry did enter into his ears.]

-It had now been three days since Israel battled the Philistines, during the battle between the Philistines and Israel, David, was in Ziklag for two days resting from his victory with the Amalekites.
+It had now been three days since Israel battled the Philistines, during the battle between the Philistines and Israel, David was in Ziklag celebrating their own victory over the Amalekites.
 It was no secret that the entire nation knew of Saul’s hatred for David and that he and Johnathan were good friends.
-Someone who had witnessed what happened to Saul decides to pay David a visit, but watch how he tells the story.
+Well, someone who had witnessed what happened to Saul pays David a visit with the grim news of their death.

 [2 Samuel 1:1-4 Now it came to pass after the death of Saul, when David was returned from the slaughter of the Amalekites, and David had abode two days in Ziklag; 2 It came even to pass on the third day, that, behold, a man came out of the camp from Saul with his clothes rent, and earth upon his head: and so it was, when he came to David, that he fell to the earth, and did obeisance.
 3 And David said unto him, From whence comest thou?
 And he said unto him, Out of the camp of Israel am I escaped.
 4 And David said unto him, How went the matter?
 I pray thee, tell me.
 And he answered, That the people are fled from the battle, and many of the people also are fallen and dead; and Saul and Jonathan his son are dead also.]